-This construction provides a new example of an algebraically unrealisable arrangement on $\mathbb{R}P^2$ of two smooth real pseudoholomorphic curves which meet each other transversally.
+This construction provides a new example of an algebraically unrealizable arrangement on $\mathbf{R}P^2$ of two smooth real pseudoholomorphic curves which meet each other transversally.
 Such examples can be found in [1], [8].
-However, Figure 13 is the first known to the author example of this kind such that both the construction and the proof of algebraic unrealisability are elementary and do not require messy computations.
+However, Figure 13 is the first known to the author example of this kind such that both the construction and the proof of algebraic unrealizability are elementary and do not require messy computations.